Motor Vehicle Accidents While Driving On the Job

 - Internal injuries—the impact of a motor vehicle accident can cause internal injury, including damage to the kidney, spleen, heart, liver, and lungs.
 These injuries can be life threatening and require immediate medical treatment.

 In Maine, if you are involved in a motor vehicle accident while performing a work duty or if you were on the clock when the accident occurred, you can pursue workers’ compensation benefits.
 It is important to note that even if you were totally or partially at fault for the accident, you may still be eligible for benefits.

 Injured employees can seek compensation under Maine’s workers’ compensation laws for lost time from work, medical bills, prescription costs, mileage to and from doctors’ appointments, and more.Third-Party Liability

 In addition to workers’ compensation benefits, employees injured while driving on the job may have the right to seek further recovery from the third-party who caused the accident.
 This third party recovery can impact your workers’ compensation benefits and you will need a Maine attorney with experience in both workers’ compensation and personal injury cases to carefully analyze your claim.Maine Employee Rights Group: Excellent Legal Service for All Injured Employees

 The experienced workers’ compensation attorneys at Maine Employee Rights Group will zealously fight for top compensation for workers injured in motor vehicle accidents.
 These types of workers’ compensation claims can involve complex issues of coverage and coordination of benefits between the workers’ compensation insurance carrier and the third-party liability insurance carrier.
 Maine Employee Rights Group will steer you through the insurance maze towards a complete recovery.
-Call us today at 1 207.874.0905 to schedule a free consultation at one of our convenient meeting locations.
+Call us today at 1 207.874.0905 to schedule a consultation at one of our convenient meeting locations.
 We also offer in-home and in-hospital consultations.